 Are Dental Sealants Necessary?

-If you wish to protect your teeth from cavities and tooth decay, dental sealants are essential.
-Many people have grooves present in their teeth where food particles can adhere.
-Even with regular brushing and flossing, the food remains may sit there, and the acids and bacteria in the mouth will continue to break them down, making the enamel more porous.
+If you want to protect your teeth from cavities and tooth decay, dental sealants are essential.
+Many people have grooves in their teeth where food particles can accumulate.
+Even with regular brushing and flossing, the food particles may sit there, and the acids and bacteria in the mouth will continue to break them down, making the enamel more porous.
 This can lead to the development of cavities and tooth decay.
 Applying dental sealants to fill these grooves can make brushing more manageable and more effective.

-After applying dental sealants on the teeth, it is important to check them regularly to ensure that they are still intact and serve their purpose.
+After applying the dental sealants onto the teeth, it is important to check them regularly to ensure that they are still intact and serve their purpose.
 If the sealants are lost, they can be reapplied to ensure that the tooth is protected against decay.

-Dental sealants are one important part of a child’s total preventive dental care.
+Dental sealants are an important part of a child’s preventive dental care routine.